AaronPowell96/sandpack-file-explorer/README.md

 yarn add sandpack-file-explorer
 ```

-❗Important note: This project uses [yarn](https://yarnpkg.com/) for managing dependencies.

 ## How do I use it?

-As a drop in replacement for [SandpackFileExplorer](), you can use it in any way it is used.
+As a drop in replacement for [SandpackFileExplorer](), you can use it in the same way.
 This means you must be running a custom Sandpack setup using the granular `<SandpackProvider>` and `<SandpackCodeEditor>`.

 ```js